 The handover stage of a project can often be problematic, with the client’s expectations often not being met either due to lack of communication, lack of organisation or a combination of the two.

 For a successful handover to happen, it’s essential that the client and facility managers outline their preferences and expectations of the information they want to receive at the very start of the project.

 To help both contractors and clients understand what makes a successful handover, we’ve put together this Construction Handover Checklist.
 To jump ahead, click here

-Usually, at the end of a project, the design and construction teams deliver a structured information handover package to the client.
+Usually, at the end of a project, the design and construction teams deliver a structured information handover package to their client.

 But often, the handover information isn’t specified clearly in the first place, or it is isn’t always checked for completeness or accuracy at the time of handover.
 These can cause huge complications further down the line which cost both time and money.
 Often the Facility Manager will have to spend time tracking down historical project information or, worst case scenario, carry out a new survey of the building.

 To avoid this, it’s essential that the client specifies what the project teams need to provide at the very beginning of the project.
 When working with BIM, this is referred to as the Employers Information Requirements.

 A well structured and informative Employers Information Requirements document will ensure that everyone is on the same page from the very beginning.
 To find out more about the information which should be included in this document, take a look at this example PDF from the IWFM.

 Throughout the project phase, it’s important to keep track of the information needed at handover to avoid data getting lost or incorrectly filed.

 Finally, when it is time for the handover to take place, it’s important that both the project teams and client check the information thoroughly.